 Once a diagnosis is made, AR has the potential to help patients manage their conditions without continually needing to attend appointments, allowing clinicians to mentor them through AR procedures such as taking insulin injections daily to better control diabetes, for example.

 Google Glass has proven successful to work in this way when used in Australia to guide new mothers with breastfeeding.
-Counsellors could see what the mother was doing and provide them with techniques and advice remotely.
+Counselors could see what the mother was doing and provide them with techniques and advice remotely.

 The intervention of AR technology will also improve aspects of our lives when considering the bigger picture.
 As we age, we tend to have more issues and chronic diseases, hence an increasing health insurance premium is expected.
 AR will give patients the control they need over their health and bring down insurance plans.